NicholasMoser/Naruto-GNT-Modding/gnt4/docs/file_formats/dat.md

 ## Description

 HAL Labs HSD Model format.
-The same model format used in Melee.
+The same model format used for Super Smash Bros Melee.

+These models originally created by Eighting were created in the now defunct software [Softimage](https://en.wikipedia.org/wiki/Autodesk_Softimage).
+These models were then converted to the Hal Labs HSD model format.
+We know this is true because the the DAT files have the save signature in the hex representing Softimage.

 ## Replacing Models